EXCITED-CO2/excited-workflow/docs/system_setup.md

 === "Conda"

-    First create a new Python 3.10 or 3.11 environment:
+    First create a new Python environment:

     ```bash
-    conda env create
+    conda env create --name excited python=3.11
+    ```

+    Then activate this environment:

+    ```bash
+    conda activate excited
     ```

     Now you can install the workflow with the following command: